 Unexpected Returns to Theatre

 An unexpected return to the operating theatre is a serious event that may occur if complications arise after surgery.
 This can happen for various reasons, including infections, bleeding, or other unforeseen issues.
 At Tennyson Centre Day Hospital, we have processes in place to mitigate this risk and deliver a high standard of care.
-From July to September 2024, we cared for many patients, four of whom returned to theatre unexpectedly for further surgery.
-Importantly, none of these unexpected returns to theatre resulted in harm.
+From January to March 2025, we cared for a significant number of patients, none of whom needed to return to theatre after surgery.
 Our hospital remains dedicated to reviewing and improving our strategies to minimise returns to theatre.

 Medication Safety